 Besides the aforementioned reasons mentioned above, there are other aspects of ready to wear I enjoy.
 One of the first of things about ready to wear is the idea that it allows creativity.
 While some love the flexibility of a 3 or 2 piece lawn suit, I love the aspect of mixing and matching different ready to wear pieces.
 Think about it.
 Isn’t it great to wear the same kurta with black pants on a Monday and with a white tulip shalwar on a Tuesday?
 While a lawn suit intuitively limits you on how you style your entire look, pret expands your options.

-A common conception about ready to wear is that the stitching is questionable.
+A common conception about Ready-to-wear is that the stitching is questionable.
 But, that’s not true.
-I will say that the wash and wear aspect of ready to wear differs from one brand to another.
-The ones mentioned below meet the normal standards.
+I will say that the wash & wear aspect of Ready-to-Wear differs from one brand to another & the fabrics they use in their designs.

 My Personal Favorite Ready To Wear Brands

-You guys have probably heard of Khaadi (See HERE) if not on my website then on other websites.
-Similar to Generation Pakistan, it is a great option for those who don’t want to spend money on just one brand.
-However, you can be loyal to either because each brand’s variety of fresh seasonal designs are endless.
+You guys have probably heard of Khaadi.
+It is a great and pricey option for those who don’t want to spend money on just one Pret or Ready-to-Wear brand.

-I have NOT shopped at J. aka Junaid Jamshed (See HERE).
-To me, the brand represents a conservative lifestyle and a lot similar to lawn suits but some people love it because it offers comfortable silhouettes.
-Appropriate for older women the collections mostly have long tunics with dupattas instead of trendy silhouettes.
-Similar to Khaadi and Generation, the quality of the stitching and fabric is superb.
+I have NOT shopped at J. aka Junaid Jamshed.
+To me, the brand represents a conservative lifestyle & a lot similar to lawn suits but, some people love it because it offers comfortable silhouettes.
+Appropriate for older women in my eyes, the collections mostly have long tunics with dupattas instead of trendy silhouettes.
+Similar to Khaadi, the quality of the stitching & fabric is superb.

-Chinyere (See HERE) and Koel (See HERE) are new discoveries of mine.
+Chinyere and The Koel Shop are new discoveries of mine.
 Probably having a more ethnic appearance than the ones mentioned above, they offer a pretty variety of tunics perfectly appropriate for jeans or pants.